jeremp/word-counter/README.md

 ## How to build it ?

-You must have a JDK8 and Maven to run :
+You'll need a **JDK-8** and **Maven** to run :

 `mvn clean install`

+### I want to build it with docker

+Build the provided image :

+`docker build -t my-maven .`

+Run the build in a container

+`docker run -it --rm --name my-maven-project -v "$PWD":/usr/src/mymaven -w /usr/src/mymaven maven:3.5.0-jdk-8 mvn clean install`

 ## How to use it ?